turnbullprojects/cineaste/cineaste-server/README.md

 ## Usage

 - Move the folder out of Cineaste
-- Change the Cineaste gem source to the current repository
+- Change the Cineaste gem source to the current repository (if required)
 - `bundle install`
-- `ruby app.rb -s puma`
+- `rackup`

 ## API